vinayakofficialgit/Agenytic_autogen_model/README.md

 # DevSecOps Agentic AI Security Pipeline

-An automated security scanning pipeline that combines multiple industry-standard security tools with AI-powered analysis to detect vulnerabilities, secrets, and misconfigurations across your codebase before they reach production.
+An automated security scanning pipeline that combines multiple industry-standard security tools with AI-powered analysis to detect vulnerabilities, secrets, and misconfigurations across your codebase before they reach production.s

 ---